 Gravel Vs Cyclocross- What’s The Difference?

-Since gravel bikes are concerned more about comfort, their emphasis on aerodynamics is very less.
+Since gravel bikes are concerned more about comfort, their emphasis on aerodynamics is much less.
 Apart from that, these bikes also have a short reach but they do support an upright riding position.
 You may also notice that gravel bikes are not made to be used for higher speeds apart from the aero gravel race bikes.
 The main reason is that these types of bikes are made for gravel racing.

-Another aspect between these two bikes is the bottom brackets.
 A bottom bracket should be as low as possible (In some bikes), with this adjustment there is a better sense of stability with gravel bikes.
 This is what makes riding over rough terrain easier and it also reduces the standover height.
 With these features, if you are riding over technical terrain then it becomes very easy to dismount whenever you want.

-Cyclocross bikes are all about the thrill of the race, riders who use these bikes require sharp steering and aggressive riding positions.
+Gravel bike users enjoy better stability thanks to the lower bottom brackets installed and a longer wheelbase.
+Cyclocross bikes are all about the thrill of the race.
+Riders who use these bikes require sharp steering and aggressive riding positions.
 You will notice a higher bottom bracket in these bikes as compared to gravel bikes.
 This addition improves ground clearance and allows for aggressive but safe riding.
 A higher bottom bracket also allows the user to shift their weight towards the front of the bike which enhances the steering.

 There is also a matter of head tube angles between the two bikes.
 Gravel bikes feature a slacker head tube angle, this is very familiar to mountain bikes.
 Cyclocross bikes, however, have a steep head tube angle familiar to racing road bikes.